Drugs: Costs & Consequences Frequently Asked Questions

 Who helped develop this exhibit?

-Drugs: Costs & Consequences is the result of collaboration between a number of federal government agencies including: The Substance Abuse and Mental Health Services Administration (SAMHSA), The National Guard, The Office of National Drug Control Policy, The National Institute on Drug Abuse, and the Drug Enforcement Administration.
+Drugs: Costs & Consequences is the result of collaboration between many federal government agencies including: The Substance Abuse and Mental Health Services Administration, The National Guard, The Office of National Drug Control Policy, The National Institute on Drug Abuse, and the Drug Enforcement Administration.

 What is the DEA Museum?